Britain to spend an extra $2.6 billion on no-deal Brexit planning - Cyprus Mail

-Britain is ramping up preparations for a no-deal Brexit by spending an extra 2.1 billion pounds ($2.6 billion) to make sure the country is ready to leave the European Union with or without a divorce deal at the end of October.
+Britain said it is ramping up preparations for a no-deal Brexit by spending an extra 2.1 billion pounds ($2.6 billion) to stockpile medicines, hire more border officials and fund one of the biggest peacetime advertising campaigns.

 Prime Minister Boris Johnson, who took power last week, has pledged to leave the trading bloc without an agreement in three months unless the EU agrees to renegotiate the deal agreed by his predecessor Theresa May.

-Ministers have warned that one of the most hotly contested elements of the divorce agreement – the Irish border backstop – will have to be struck out if there is to be a deal, something the EU has repeatedly said it won’t agree to.

-In his first major policy announcement, new finance minister Sajid Javid said the extra money will fund a nationwide advertising campaign, ensure the supply of vital medicines, help Britons living abroad, and improve infrastructure around ports.
+In his first major policy announcement, new finance minister Sajid Javid said the outlay will allow the government to increase training for customs officials, hire more staff to deal with an expected increase in passport applications, and improve infrastructure around ports.

 “With 92 days until the UK leaves the European Union it’s vital that we intensify our planning to ensure we are ready,” Javid said.
 “We want to get a good deal that abolishes the anti-democratic backstop.
 But if we can’t get a good deal, we’ll have to leave without one.”